system76/docs/_articles/laptop-battery-thresholds.md

 ## Some additional notes

-This feature is not completely finished as of this articles publish date.
-For the change is removed when the system shutsdown (the EC resets) and there is not a Graphical Client (GUI) for making these changes.
+This feature is not completely finished as of this articles publish date, currently the change is removed when the system shutsdown (the EC resets) and there is not a Graphical Client (GUI) for making these changes.
 Once the feature is complete there will be a GUI to make these changes and they will be persistent.

 ### FlexiCharger